How to Celebrate St. Patrick’s Day in New Orleans

 Photo by Johnny Cohen on Unsplash

-There’s plenty of Irish in this town, so the weekend of St. Patrick’s Day is an important one for the city of New Orleans.
+New Orleans has plenty of Irish roots, so the weekend of St. Patrick’s Day (Monday, March 17, 2025) is an important one for the city of New Orleans.
 Several parades kick off, including the infamous Irish Channel Parade, where float riders pass cabbages to the screaming crowds.
 Also, the Downtown Irish Club Parade rolls from the Bywater to the French Quarter, making several pit stops on its way to Bourbon Street.

-Here’s what to expect during the nearly two weeks’ worth of festivities, including block parties, balcony parties, and, of course, parades.
+Here’s what to expect during the festivities, including block parties, balcony parties, and, of course, parades.

 St. Patrick’s Day Events in New Orleans